-Existing law requires [planning commissions to adopt] the adoption of a master [plans] plan in a county whose population is 400,000 or more (currently Clark County) and [sets forth the requirements for master plans.
-In certain counties, master plans are required to] requires that the master plan include a housing [plans, which must include, in part,] plan.
+Existing law requires the adoption of a master plan in a county whose population is 400,000 or more (currently Clark County) and requires that the master plan include a housing plan.
 If a master plan is adopted in a county whose population is 100,000 or more but less than 400,000 (currently Washoe County), the master plan is required to include a housing plan.
 Under existing law, such a housing plan is required to include a plan for maintaining and developing affordable housing to meet the housing needs of the community.
 (NRS 278.150, 278.160)

-Section [44] 1.3 of this bill requires the governing body of a city or county [52] that is required to include a housing plan in its master plan, in implementing a plan for maintaining and developing affordable housing to meet the housing needs of the community, to adopt at least [three] 6 of [the following] 12 specified measures [52] the expense of the city or county, as applicable, subsidizing all or part of any impact fees and fees collected for the issuance of building permits; (2) selling land owned by the city or county to developers exclusively for the development of affordable housing at not more than 10 percent of its appraised value; (3) establishing a trust fund for affordable housing; or (4) establishing a process that expedites the approval of plans and specifications relating to maintaining and developing affordable housing.
-Section 1] relating to the maintenance and development of affordable housing in the jurisdiction.
-Sections 1.3 and 1.7 also: (1) [requires] require such cities and counties to report annually to the Housing Division of the Department of Business and Industry concerning how such measures assisted the city or county in maintaining and developing affordable housing; (2) require the Interim Finance Committee to review those reports and, at the Committee's discretion, determine whether a city or county made adequate progress in maintaining and developing affordable housing during the reporting period; and [(2) authorizes] (3) authorize the Interim Finance Committee to recommend that the Housing Division [to] impose a penalty against a city or county that does not make such adequate progress. [in maintaining and developing affordable housing.]
-Section 5 of this bill [set] sets forth the formula for determining the amount of any such penalty.
-Pursuant to section 7 of this bill, the penalty provisions do not become effective until October 1, 2008, and therefore do not apply to the initial annual reports submitted to the Housing Division.
+Section 1.3 of this bill requires the governing body of a city or county that is required to include a housing plan in its master plan, in implementing a plan for maintaining and developing affordable housing to meet the housing needs of the community, to adopt at least 6 of 12 specified measures relating to the maintenance and development of affordable housing in the jurisdiction.
+[Sections] Section 1.3 [and 1.7] also [: (1) require] requires such cities and counties to report annually to the Housing Division of the Department of Business and Industry concerning how such measures assisted the city or county in maintaining and developing affordable housing . [: (2) require the Interim Finance Committee to review those reports and, at the Committee is dissection, determine whether a city or sounty made adequate progress in maintaining and developing affordable housing during the reporting period; and (2) authorize the Interim Finance Committee to recommend that the Housing Division impose a penalty against a city or county that does not make such adequate progress.
+Section 5 of this bill sets forth the formula for determining the amount of any such penalty.
+Pursuant to section 7 of this bill, the penalty provisions do not become effective until October 1, 2008, and therefore do not apply to the initial annual reports submitted to the Housing Division.]
+The